 A satisfying 2-hour experience in total (though you can arrive late or leave early if needed.)

 Everyone is invited to the Ann Arbor/Detroit jams, regardless of dance experience or physical ability.
-There is sometimes a led warm-up, and beginners are offered extra instruction and help anytime.
+Our Detroit Light Box venue is wheelchair accessible but SOMA in Ann Arbor has a flight of stairs.
+There is usually a guided warm-up, and beginners are offered extra instruction and help anytime.
 Admission to the jams is $5-$10, sliding scale, but no one is turned away if they can’t afford to pay.

 WHAT IS CONTACT IMPROVISATION (CI)?